Cost of LivingUpdated May 2026

 How can I save money on cost of living in Bethlehem?

-Housing is the biggest variable in Bethlehem.
-Neighborhoods just 10-15 minutes apart can differ by 20-40% in rent.
-Explore beyond the obvious areas.
 Bethlehem's cost index of 98 is a starting point, not a verdict.
 Your specific lifestyle — commute distance, dining habits, hobbies — shifts the real number significantly.
+Factor in PA state income tax when comparing cities.
+A $5K salary difference can evaporate (or double) depending on state tax policy.
 Additionally, timing matters: cost-of-living data updates annually with BLS releases in January-March.
 The data you're reading now reflects the most recent available federal figures.

 ← All costs in BethlehemCost of Living in all cities →All Cost of LivingPennsylvania overviewCan I afford Bethlehem?Living alone in BethlehemSalary needed in Bethlehem